General Data Protection Regulation

 - The right to have incomplete or inaccurate data about them corrected or completed and the process for requesting this;

 - The right to request erasure of personal data (only where applicable) or to restrict processing in accordance with data protection laws, as well as to object to any direct marketing from us; and

 - The right to lodge a complaint or seek judicial remedy and who to contact in such instances.

 Information Security & Technical and Organisational Measures

-EMSI takes the privacy and security of individuals and their personal information very seriously and we take every reasonable measure and precaution to protect and secure the personal data that we process.
-We have dedicated information security policies and procedures in place to protect personal information from unauthorised access, alteration, disclosure or destruction and security measures, including: -
+EMSI, and EMS takes the privacy and security of individuals and their personal information very seriously and EMSI, and EMS take every reasonable measure and precaution to protect and secure the personal data that EMSI, and EMS process.
+EMSI, and EMS have dedicated information security policies and procedures in place to protect personal information from unauthorised access, alteration, disclosure or destruction and security measures, including: -

 - Pseudonymisation with MIDs, VIDs, TIDs.